-- Begin by pressing the button while the system is powered off.
+- 1. Begin by pressing the button while the system is powered off.
 The Symbol will then display flashing.
 The default setting is 6.0 hours. - 2.
-Use the Temp \land and \checkmark buttons to set the needed time delay in 30 minute increments. - 3.
+Use the Temp \wedge and \vee buttons to set the needed time delay in 30 minute increments. - 3.
 Press the button a second time to confirm. - 4.
 Press the button to select the desired operating mode that the unit should start up in. - 5.
-Set the desired fan speed that the unit should start up in by pressing the (FAN) button. - 6.
-Use the \land and \checkmark buttons to set the desired operation temperature.
-The unit is now primed.
+Set the desired fan speed that the unit should start up in by pressing the (FAN) button.